 Do you take other bike gear?
 Yes!
 We take bike parts, accessories, and clothing.
-That includes parts like cranks, pedals, chains, brakes, and derailleurs; accessories like car racks, panniers, seat bags, lights, and bells; and clothing like jerseys, shorts, caps, and gloves.
+This includes parts like cranks, pedals, chains, brakes, and derailleurs; accessories like car racks, panniers, seat bags, lights, and bells; and clothing like jerseys, shorts, caps, and gloves.
 Old is fine but clean and without holes or severe wear is appreciated.

 How can I volunteer? *Volunteering has been suspended until further notice due to the coronavirus pandemic.
 Please sign up for our newsletter to be notified when volunteer nights are back on!